omarreis/vsop2013/planetfun/README.md

 See file Om.AstronomicalAlgorithms.pas

 # Augmented Reality
-On the surface of Earth sphere, at actual GPS position, there is a large lighthouse.
-On top of the lighthouse there is a phone.
+On the surface of Earth's sphere, at your GPS position, there is a large lighthouse.
+On top of that lighthouse is a phone.
-The position of the phone reflects actual phone sensors ( location, gyro and magnetometer ) and should mimic its attitude (move with the phone).
+The position of the phone reflects actual device sensors ( location, gyro and magnetometer ) and should mimic its attitude (move with the phone).
+The app uses FiremonkeySensorFusion component to mix sensor readings.

 What happens when you attach the scene camera to the phone ?
-The simulation starts moving in sync with actual Universe.
+The simulation starts to move in sync with actual Universe.
 The image on the screen matches the actual point you are targeting the phone to.
 More or less...

+To enter AR mode, click [Camera] and set Camera Target to "phone" (  ore click the phone icon )

 ![planetfun 1.3](earthLighthousePhone.png)